KyoohyungHan/BulletProofsPlus/README.md

-# ImprovedBulletProof
+# BulletProofs+
-A pure rust implementation of Bulletproof+ Scheme
+A pure rust implementation of Bulletproofs+ Scheme

 ## Bulletproof+
 This scheme is simpler with smaller proof size than the original bulletproof scheme.
 We used weighted inner product zero-knowledge argument instead of inner product argument.